Low progesterone is more common than you might think.

 Remember that it is the ratio of progesterone to estrogen that we are most worried about, not necessarily the absolute values of progesterone or estrogen.

-This dramatic decline in progesterone results in relative estrogen dominance in most women form around age 40 to menopause which may result in the symptoms of listed in the first section of this blog post.
+This dramatic decline in progesterone results in relative estrogen dominance in most women from around age 40 to menopause which may result in the symptoms listed in the first section of this blog post.

-Along the same lines as the age related decline of progesterone is the decline of progesterone that occurs in EVERY women after menopause.
+Along the same lines as the age-related decline of progesterone is the decline of progesterone that occurs in EVERY woman after menopause.

 Menopause is the absence of ovulation that all women will eventually go through.

-Because ovluation is responsible for the majority of progesterone produced in the female body it's easy to understand that when ovulation fails progesterone will subsequently fall to near zero levels.
+Because ovulation is responsible for the majority of progesterone produced in the female body it’s easy to understand that when ovulation fails progesterone will subsequently fall to near-zero levels.